 [frequently asked questions]

 CJML stands for the Chicago Junior Mathematics League.
-It is a mathematics competition targeted towards 7th and 8th grade students (though 5th and 6th graders are welcome to compete) in the Chicago Public Schools.
+It is a mathematics competition targeted towards 6th, 7th, and 8th grade students in the Chicago Public Schools.

 What is the purpose of the CJML?

-The CJML has the objective of providing CPS students with the opportunity to use and engage their mathematical problem solving skills in a competition setting.
-Getting students involved earlier in math competitions will provide them the preparation and experience they will need for continued success in high school mathematics courses and competitions.
+The objective of the CJML is to provide CPS students with a unique opportunity to use and engage their mathematical problem solving skills in a competition setting.
+The earlier students start participating in math competitions, the more mathematics preparation and problem solving they will experience.
+These skills and mindsets are essential for continued success in high school mathematics courses and competitions.
 Also, this is a great opportunity for students to meet and interact with their peers from around the city.
 The students have a wonderful time!

 Who participates in the CJML?